KohKaiSern/polishedcheats/README.md

 # Polished Cheats

-Polished Cheats is a GameShark cheat code auto-generator for the Pokémon Polished Crystal ROM Hack by Sylvie.
+Polished Cheats is a GameShark cheat code auto-generator for the Pokémon Polished Crystal ROM Hack by Sylvie (Rangi42).
 It scrapes .sym and .asm files in order to provide customizable cheat codes.

 ## Features